sanity-io/sanity-plugin-seo-pane/README.md

 ### A note on server-side rendering of draft content

-As a final, Next.js specific note.
-Because this is going to fetch server-side, you'll need to make sure your `getStaticProps()` is  going to return draft content server-side.
+If your fetch happens server-side, you'll need to make sure your query with Sanity Client is going to return draft content server-side when preview mode is enabled.

 (Client-side, Sanity's usePreviewSubscription hook will take Published content and return a Draft version, but server-side we need to do it ourselves)